 High-level, non-identifying data from the NCCD is used in national reporting to inform policy and program planning to support students with disability.

 Since 1 January 2018, the NCCD has been used to calculate the student with disability funding loading for schools provided by the Australian Government.
 This loading is based on the level of adjustment being provided to the student.
-A fact sheet This link will open in a new window on the Australian Government Department of Education's website provides more information.
+A fact sheet This link will open in a new window on the Australian Government Department of Education, Skills and Employment's website provides more information.

 Schools and systems are best placed to understand the individual needs of students and budget accordingly.